The Hawke Cup is the major competition for New Zealand Cricket's District Associations, representing senior men's cricket in our provinces and towns.

 Southland was the original holder of the Hawke Cup when it was first presented in 1910.

-Canterbury Country would then play Southland to determine the holder for the start of the 2022/23 Challenges in January 2023.
+Canterbury Country would then play Southland, and retained the Cup for the start of the 'new season' 2022/23 Challenge Matches from January 2023.

 More information on the Hawke Cup and the four regional zones